BECOME A PRECINCT COMMITTEE PERSON

 Stay informed on local current issues and candidates.

 Attend the monthly meetings of Legislative District 23.
-They occur the second Tuesday of the month, from 6:30 to 8:30pm, and Happy Hours on the last Friday of the month at 6:30pm.
+They occur the third Tuesday of the month, from 6:30 to 8:30pm, and Happy Hours on the last Friday of the month at 6:00pm.

 Attend training sessions to improve skills and effectiveness as a PC.
-Learn how to use the VAN (Voter Activation Network), maintained by the Maricopa County Democratic Party to create walking and phone banking lists.
+Learn how to use the VAN (Voter Activation Network), maintained by the Arizona Democratic Party to create walking and phone banking lists.

 Support nominees of the Democratic Party and educate voters in your precinct about the Democratic Party, its nominees, and Democratic issues.